ingvagabund/gofed/docs/use-cases.md

 For a given package name and a commit check if the package is packaged in a distribution and the commit is out-dated, up-to-date or newer.
-This is usefull when I want to package a golang project and I am not sure if a distribution already fulfill my needs.
+This is usefull when we want to package a golang project and we are not sure if a distribution already fulfill our needs.

 ### Check deps